anhphan2705/Cat-Dog-Classification-VGG/README.md

 ## Results

-The trained VGG-16 model will be saved in the `output` directory as `VGG16_trained.pth`.
+- The trained VGG-16 model will be saved in the `output` directory as `VGG16_trained.pth`.
 You can use this model for inference on new images or further fine-tuning if needed.
+- There will also a plotted chart of all the epoch stats saved in `output` as `epoch_progress.jpg`
+- Finally, a full classification report of the model when testing the `test` file will also be saved in `output` as `classification_report.txt`

 ## Contributing